 Google is Your Friend

 But what if you can’t get into a library to check their databases?
 That’s where Google comes in handy.
-Google is a powerful research tool, but only if you know how to use it right.
+Google is a powerful research tool, but only if you know how to use it wisely.
 That will be the topic of our next article in this series.